royerlab/easyscopy/README.md

 # EasyScopy
 Fiji plugin for microscope control scripting.

 After installation of the easyscopy.jar and its dependencies, you can communicate to your microscope and take images from Fiji scripts.
-However, your microscope should be controlled by ClearControl (http://github.com/ClearControl).
+However, your microscope should be controlled by [ClearControl](http://github.com/ClearControl).
 To play with the library, there are simulated microscopes available.

 Example code for taking a single image:
 ```